MENU

 For any inquiries, you can contact us at the following email address: info@puamun.com

-The Mamu Nikantetau march, meaning "Let's Move Forward Together" in Innu-aimun, is an annual walk aimed at promoting reconciliation and living together.
+The Mamu Nikantetau expedition, meaning "Let's Move Forward Together" in Innu-aimun, is an annual walk aimed at promoting reconciliation and living together.

 A step towards healing and reconciliation

-From our perspective, healing, both individual and collective, must be an integral part of the truth and reconciliation process.
-Without truth, we cannot heal, and without healing, we cannot reconcile.
-It is with this in mind that we wish to pursue the path we have already begun, in order to continue the healing process to which we must commit ourselves.
+From our perspective, healing — both individual and collective — must be an integral part of the truth and reconciliation process.
+Without truth, there can be no healing, and without healing, there can be no reconciliation.
+It is with this in mind that we wish to continue walking the path already begun, in order to carry forward this healing process that we must all commit to.

 The walkers - 2023 Edition